 The Alliance for Health Equity (AHE) is a partnership between the Illinois Public Health Institute (IPHI), hospitals, health departments, and community organizations across Chicago and Cook County.
 This initiative is one of the largest collaborative hospital-community partnerships in the country with the current involvement of 30+ nonprofit and public hospitals, seven local health departments, and representatives of more than 100 community organizations serving on action teams.
 The Alliance for Health Equity is a collaboration of Chicago and Cook County-based hospitals that strives to promote a collective impact on health outcomes in the city of Chicago through an environment that fosters learning, sharing of resources, data and best practices.
 They are also the driving force to facilitate and execute the Community Health Needs Assessment (CHNA) for their hospital members.
-Swedish has been an active member of the Alliance for Health Equity.
+Swedish has been an active member of the Alliance for Health Equity since June of 2017 when the Health Impact Collaborative of Cook County and the Healthy Chicago Hospital Collaborative merged to form the Alliance for Health Equity.
 Several Swedish employees participate as active, engaged members of the following committees and workgroups:

-- Steering Committee

-- CHNA Committee

-- Policy Committee

-- Trauma-Informed Hospitals Collaborative

-- Mental Health and Substance Use Disorders Committee
+- Steering Committee - CHNA Committee - Policy Committee - Trauma-Informed Hospitals Collaborative - Mental Health and Substance Use Disorders Committee - Social and Structural Determinants of Health Committee - o Subcommittee: Food Security/Food Access Workgroup - o Subcommittee: Housing and Health Workgroup